 Often confused with proofreading, Copy Editing is rather a revision process like developmental editing, and not a correction process like proofreading.
 Copy Editing is an important step to bridge the work of your developmental editor and prepare you for hiring your proofreader.

 A Copy Editor will check your manuscript making sure the syntax is smooth and the writing adheres to the conventions of grammar.
 They’ll also make sure that your wording is proper and precise and punctuation is appropriate and correctly placed.
-The content editor is important for evaluating industry and genre standards as well and will make sure that your intentions for your book are being conveyed correctly.
+The copy editor is important for evaluating industry and genre standards as well and will make sure that your intentions for your book are being conveyed correctly.
 These are the people to hire before you submit your manuscript to a publisher or agent.
 They will bring your rough manuscript to a professional level.

 - Correct syntax and overall readability of your manuscript